Presets

 Templates support all the same options as regular quotes:

-- Optional sections: Can be included or excluded
+- Optional items: Can be included or excluded

 - Multiple choice groups: Client selects one option